-You have a higher risk for obstructive sleep apnea if you are:
+You have a higher risk for OSA if you are:

-Like obstructive sleep apnea, central sleep apnea is more common in males and people over the age of 65.
-However, unlike obstructive sleep apnea, central sleep apnea is often associated with serious illness, such as heart disease, stroke, neurological disease, or spinal or brainstem injury.
+Like OSA, Central Sleep Apnea is more common in males and people over the age of 65.
+However, unlike OSA, CSA is often associated with serious illness, such as heart disease, stroke, neurological disease, or spinal or brainstem injury.